 In the daytime, you know exactly what to do if your toddler poops their diaper.
 Without flinching, you grab them for a diaper change.

-In this post, we discuss the reasons why your baby poops in their sleep and 5 ways you can help to reduce the times when it happens.
+In this post, we discuss why your baby poops in their sleep and 5 ways you can help reduce the times when it happens.

 Table of Contents